 - The event(s) being complained about must have occurred at least in part within three (3) years of the date the complaint is filed.

 In reviewing and acting on a complaint, CAPTE cannot and does not function as an arbiter between the complainant and the institution.
-Should CAPTE find that a complaint has merit and that the program is out of compliance with the Evaluative Criteria or the integrity statement(s), CAPTE can only require the program to come into compliance with the Evaluative Criteria.
+Should CAPTE find that a complaint has merit and that the program is out of compliance with the Standards or the integrity statement(s), CAPTE can only require the program to come into compliance with the Standards.
 CAPTE cannot force a program into any specific resolution of the situation that resulted in the complaint.

 To obtain the materials necessary for submitting a complaint, contact the APTA Accreditation Department at 703-706-3245 or at firstname.lastname@example.org.

-CAPTE acts on formal complaints twice a year, in April and October/November.
-The timelines involved in the complaint process are such that complaints received between January 1 and June 30 will be considered at the October/November meeting and complaints received between July 1 and December 31 will be considered at the April meeting.
+CAPTE acts on formal complaints twice a year, in April/May and October/November.
+The timelines involved in the complaint process are such that complaints received between January 1 and June 30 may be considered at the October/November meeting and complaints received between July 1 and December 31 may be considered at the April/May meeting.